Hop til indhold

 How much return have my savings generated?

-You can see the return on your savings at My PFA
+You can see the return on your savings at My PFA.

-You can also follow the return on the various investment profiles here
+You can also follow the return on the various investment profiles here.

-At My PFA you can see which investment profile you have and you can also switch to another investment profile.
+At My PFA you can see which investment profile you have, and you can also switch to another investment profile.

-Which invetsment profile do I have?
+Which investment profile do I have?

 If you have a PFA Plus plan, you can see your investment profile at My PFA.
 Here, you can also switch to another profile.

-Can I manage the investment of my savings myself?
+Can I invest my money myself?

-Yes, if you have a interest in investments and want to take responsibility for the investment of your savings, you can choose You Invest.
+Yes, if you have an interest in investing and want to take responsibility for the investment of your savings, you can choose ‘You Invest’.

-With You Invest, you decide which funds you want to place your money in as well as the distribution among the various funds.
-It all takes place online at My PFA.
+With ‘You Invest’, you decide which funds you want to place your money in and how to allocate your money among the different funds.
+All of this takes place at My PFA.

-With You Invest, the investment of your savings is your responsibility alone, and PFA does not offer personalised investment advice.
+With ‘You Invest’, the investment of your savings is entirely your own responsibility, and PFA does not offer personal investment advice.

-Not all of our customers can select You Invest.
+Not all of our customers can select ‘You Invest’.
 At My PFA, you can see whether this option is available to you.

-Changing my data
+Changing my details

 How do I change my address?